mypreview/woo-additional-terms/readme.txt

 Automatic updates should work smoothly, but we still recommend you back up your site.

 == Frequently Asked Questions ==
-= Why should you use the Woo Additional Terms plugin? = You may want to use the Woo Additional Terms plugin if you need to add customized terms and conditions to your online store’s checkout process.
+= Why should you use the Additional Terms plugin? = You may want to use the the plugin if you need to add customized terms and conditions to your online store’s checkout process.
 This plugin can be particularly helpful in ensuring that customers are aware of important policies, such as your return or privacy policy, that they must agree to before purchasing.
 By clearly communicating this information, you can enhance the user experience and increase customer satisfaction, leading to positive reviews and repeat business.

 = Where can I find the plugin’s settings page? =
 To access the plugin’s settings page, log into your WordPress website dashboard, and navigate to “WooCommerce” » “Settings” » “Additional Terms”.

-= How do I add the additional checkbox to the checkout page? = To add an additional checkbox to the checkout page using the Woo Additional Terms plugin, follow these steps:
+= How do I add the additional checkbox to the checkout page? = To add an additional checkbox to the checkout page using the Additional Terms plugin, follow these steps:
 1. Navigate to “WooCommerce” » “Settings” » “Additional Terms”.
 2. Select the “Terms page” where you have published the terms and conditions you want customers to agree to.
 3. Enter a “Terms Text” (label) for the checkbox input field.